 It is easy to forget that something is where it is for a reason and the fact of its being there changes everything about the area.
-This is another challenge photographically because it is easy to take for granted that what we see is what there is.
+This is another challenge photographically because it is easy to take for granted that what we see is just the way things are.
 However, that is not the case.
 A ‘wilderness’ comes into being only in contrast to a city or town.
 A cathedral spire is not merely a pleasing prospect, as in a Constable painting.
 The spire is a strong statement about the beliefs and world view of those who built it.
 Art is frequently co-opted in this way.
-Gormely’s ‘The Angel of the North’ both creates and place and makes a statement, as does any public statue.
+Gormley’s ‘The Angel of the North’ both creates a place and makes a statement, as does any public statue.
 But then so does a Roman Triumphal Arch, and so often the statement is one of imperialism and power relations.
 A village church may look ‘pretty’ but its history as an instrument of social control and coercion is not.
 See Fig. 3.

 As Cresswell points out, place can never be looked at only from a single point of view: ‘Regional geographers talk about places as discrete areas of land with their own ways of life.
 Humanists and philosophers write of place as a fundamental way of being in the world.
 Radical geographers investigate the way places are constructed as reflections of power.’
 (Cresswell 2014: 55).
 There is a tension here that I need to hold in mind as a photographer.
 I can show a place as an assembly of objects, but at least for some viewers that place may also evoke a deeper primal need to belong or, on the contrary, a revulsion at the power relations suggested.

 This is important, I think, in any project involving the English countryside, long the theatre of relations between master and servant, have and have-not, landowner and everyone else.
+In this regard, see also Liz Wells on ‘Pastoral Heritage: Britain Viewed Through a Critical Lens’ (Wells 2011: 161–208).
 My area of study, for example, is strong marked by the consequences of periods of social and economic change.
 As Creswell points out, capital is free-flowing (and today is globally so), but most people are not.
 In fact many may have a deep psychological need to belong and an identity that derives from remaining in a particular place: ‘So the permanence of place and the mobility of capital are always in tension and places are constantly having to adapt to conditions beyond their boundaries’ (Cresswell 2014: 93).